Sri Lanka Visa Extension (2025): Online Portal, Battaramulla Steps & Overstay Rules

 - Save & confirm your submission.

-- Book an appointment at the Department of Immigration & Emigration (Battaramulla) to endorse your passport.
+- Book an appointment at the Department of Immigration & Emigration (Battaramulla) to have your passport endorsed.

 - Print the appointment email and bring it to the gate on the day.